NLnetLabs/rpki-doc/source/krill/krillmanager/logging.rst

 - Host logs can be viewed in the usual way with ``journalctl`` and via files stored in ``/var/log/``.
-- Primary Krill Manager logs can be viewed with the ``krillmanager logs`` command.
+- Primary Krill Manager logs can be viewed with the :ref:`krillmanager logs <cmd_logs>` command.
 - Other Krill Manager logs can be viewed with the ``docker service logs`` command.

-.. tip:: In cluster mode ``krillmanager logs`` and ``docker service logs`` can
+.. tip:: In cluster mode :ref:`krillmanager logs <cmd_logs>` and
-         be used to view logs even if the source container is on a slave cluster node.
+         ``docker service logs`` can be used to view logs even if the source container is on a slave cluster node.

 ----------------------------------
 Log Aggregation, Upload & Analysis